 In addition to reunion and picnic facilities at the RBG, Conservation Areas, Country Heritage Park and Bronte Creek Provincial Park, some local city parks also have designated picnic areas available including:

-If you want exclusive access to these picnic areas you need to book in advance online or at recreation centres.
+If you want exclusive access to these picnic areas you need to book in advance online or at recreation centers.